MigleSur/miglesur.github.io/_talks/2024-top5-science-achievements.md

 ---
-title: "Talk 2 on Relevant Topic in Your Field"
+title: "Top 5 science achievements in 2024"
 collection: interview
 type: "Interview on a podcast"
 permalink: /talks/2024-mokslo-sriuba